What is the Forgotten Crisis?

 Who is Boko Haram?

-Boko Haram is an extremist religious and militant group that opposes western education and influence in Nigeria.
+Boko Haram is an extremist militant group that opposes western education and influence in Nigeria.

 The terrorist organisation has raged violent conflict in Nigeria since 2009, which has spread to neighbouring countries of Chad, Cameroon and Niger.